LivePersonInc/CordovaMessagingSDKSample/README.md

 + `"LPMessagingSDKCSATCustomTitleView"`
 + `"LPMessagingSDKObseleteVersion"`

-These will be added in upcoming versions.
 Refer to native documentation and if you are missing a specific callback pleae let us know!